-The Committees keeps an oversight on the key risks such as credit, liquidity, compliance, conduct and operations.
-Members of the Committees keep close interaction with senior management and receive regular information from management committees.
+The sub-committees keep an oversight on the key risks such as credit, liquidity, compliance, conduct and operational risk.
+Members of the sub-committees maintain close interaction with senior management and receive regular information from management committees.
 The BRC oversees and challenges the risk management function to ensure that governance arrangements, risk framework and systems and controls are evaluated and managed properly.
 The independent internal audit function reports into BACC and conduct reviews of all key risk areas including the risk management framework.
-Reports are presented to BACC and the Board.
+Reports are presented to BACC and the Board

-The governance model, roles and responsibilities and reporting is shown below:
+The governance model, roles and responsibilities and reporting are shown below: